Get advice about money

 There are lots of independent financial advisers, so it may seem difficult to work out who is right for you.

-• someone accredited with the Society of Later Life Advisers (SOLLA).
-SOLLA-registered financial advisers undergo a training and accreditation process.
-They are specialists in planning ahead for later life.
+• Society of Later Life Advisers (SOLLA) helps people find financial advisers who specialise in planning ahead for later life.
 To find an adviser, visit SOLLA

-• an adviser who specialises in care fees may offer more tailored advice.
-Most financial advisers will state if they have any specialist areas of knowledge.
+• An adviser who specialises in care fees can offer tailored advice.
+Most financial advisers will state if they have any specific areas of knowledge.
 You can also check this with SOLLA.

-Restricted financial advisers are usually tied to an organisation, such as a bank.
+• Restricted financial advisers usually work with an organisation, like a bank.
 This limits the range of products they offer, so you may not get the best choice.
-You might still prefer this if you trust a certain bank.
+You may still prefer this if you trust a certain bank.

-Unrestricted financial advisers will look at all available products across the market.
-This gives you a wider choice.
+• Independent financial advisers will look at products from lots of companies.
+This can give you more choice.

 Beware of anything that seems too good to be true